bunyk/blog/content/posts/edx_writing.md

 He once published his marginalia in a magazine, under title "A year in marginalia" (for the year of reading).
 Feedback was positive.

-It seems natural in age of web2.0.
-YouTubers now do reviews of TV Shows, which is analoguous to marginalia.
+It seems natural in age of Web 2.0.
+YouTubers now do reviews of TV Shows, which is analogous to marginalia.

 Criticism now is very high level and thinks about big picture.
 Author wants "someone rolling around in test", more detailed, and more related to reading.

 **What was the main idea of the article?**
-Main idea is that writing and reading notes on the marins of the book is fun and useful activity, and it should be more popular, especially with e-books.
+Main idea is that writing and reading notes on the margins of the book is fun and useful activity, and it should be more popular, especially with e-books.

 **What was your opinion of the article?**
 Interesting article, gives idea about a new software projects, and also to try new way of reading.